-I felt that it was important to use today’s Sales Insight blog post to discuss the idea of communicating “value” for increased sales.
+I felt that it was important to use today’s Sales Insight blog post to discuss the idea of communicating value to your customer for increased sales.

 Why “Value” Is So Valuable

-- Create – we need to create some new value for our customers.
+- Create – we need to be able to create some new value for our customers.

-- Capture – the third part then is to capture the fair share of the value that we’re creating in the form of negotiating effectively.
+- Capture – the final component is that we need to capture, through negotiation, a fair share of the value that we’re creating.

 How Do You Use Value To Stand Out From The Competition ?

-We are not alone, nearly every sales person and organisation is looking for where that magical “value” is, so how do we set ourselves apart?
+We are not alone, nearly every sales person and organisation is looking for that magical “value”, so how do we set ourselves apart?

-I think there are three things that, as sales people, we need to make sure we are experts at:
+I think there are three things that, as sales people, we need to make sure we are experts in:

 - Our Product – we need to be expert in our own product and service proposition, because when we know our own proposition in great detail, we are able to find greater opportunities with our customer.

-- The Marketplace – Finally, we need to be an expert in what’s happening in the marketplace – what does our competitor’s proposition look like?
-Only then can we find the unique nuance of our product or service offer that allows us to differentiate ourselves from the competition.
+- The Marketplace – Finally, we need to be an expert in what’s happening in the marketplace – what do our competitors’ propositions look like?
+Only then can we find the unique nuance of our product or service offering that allows us to differentiate ourselves from the competition.

 Now You Know The Value – Communicate It Effectively To Your Customer

-Once we’ve found that value, we need to make sure that we articulate that value in a way that comes across as a number for a customer.
+Once we’ve found that value, we need to make sure that we articulate it in a way that comes across as a number for our customer.

-Our view is that value is a number, everything else is just noise, so when we are talking generally about the features and benefits we bring, it does not cut through a customer’s desire to understand the return on the investment they want to make, however using a specific number does.
+Our view is that value is a number, everything else is just noise.
+So, when we are talking generally about the features and benefits we bring, it doesn’t cut through a customer’s desire to understand the return on the investment they want to achieve.
+A specific number, however, very clearly articulates their return.

-There are three areas that we can consider when we’re thinking about the numerical value of our proposition and that is:
+There are three pointers we can use to help identify the numerical value of our proposition:

-- Revenue – does it help the customer generate revenue for themselves in some way.
+- Revenue – does your proposition help the customer to generate additional revenue in some way?

-- Save Costs – does it save them some costs and reduce outgoings.
+- Save Costs – does it save them money, through reduced costs and outgoings?

-If you look out for one of my future Sales Insight blog posts, I will go into more depth about this essential skill and how we can work through a process to make sure we’re creating compelling numerically based value propositions that really make the difference between you and other sales people out there.
+I will explore this essential skill in more depth in a future blog post and will look at how we can work through a process to make sure we’re creating compelling, numerically based value propositions that really make the difference between you and other sales people out there.

 If you’d like to have a further chat about this or how we could help you inside your own organisation, then please contact me email@example.com.
 Thank you.